How to Pick Faster in a Warehouse: 12 Pick Pack and Ship Tips

 Choose the Correct Picking Strategy

-There are 4 main types of picking strategies used in fulfillment warehouses.
+There are 4 main types of picking strategies used in fulfillment center warehouses.
 These include traditional piece picking, batch picking, zone picking, and wave picking.

 Each of these picking strategies has their own advantages and disadvantages.
 This depends upon the type and quantity of SKUs and scale of the overall warehouse.
 To increase your picking efficiency, you should examine the best practices for each of these strategies and determine which is best for your particular business.